mohanad-hafez/car-dealership-system/README.md

 - Selling vehicles to customers and maintaining a sales history.
 - Removing vehicles from the inventory.
 - Editing vehicle information (make, model, color, year, price, type, handlebar type).
+- Searching for cars by type.
+- Finding cars within a specified budget.

 ## Usage